WildandArt/HackerNewsAPI/README.md

 (replace {id} with the actual post ID)

 Response: A successful deletion typically returns a 204 No Content status code.
+# Postman collection

-# How to Use a Postman Collection JSON File
+- How to Use a Postman Collection JSON File

 ## 1. Download the Collection JSON File
 - First, ensure you have the Postman collection JSON file saved to your local machine.